Are Transformers Effective for Time Series Forecasting?: Experiments

 \subsection{Experimental Settings}

 \textbf{Dataset.} We conduct extensive experiments on nine widely-used real-world datasets, including ETT (Electricity Transformer Temperature)~\cite{informer} (ETTh1, ETTh2, ETTm1, ETTm2), Traffic, Electricity, Weather, ILI, Exchange-Rate~\cite{GuokunLai2017lstm}.
 All of them are multivariate time series.
-We leave \emph{the detailed data descriptions} in the supplementary material.
+We leave \emph{data descriptions} in the Appendix.

 \textbf{Evaluation metric.} Following previous works~\cite{informer,xu2021autoformer,zhou2022fedformer}, we use Mean Squared Error (MSE) and Mean Absolute Error (MAE) as the core metrics to compare performance.